 It is important to note that Withhold and slipsheet rules are ranked by number.
 If a document meets more than one rule, the highest ranked rule will be applied to that document.
 Furthermore, if a document meets the criteria to be produced as native AND to be withheld, the withhold rule prevails.

 In the example above, if a document is tagged as both Withhold Non-Responsive and Trade Secret, the Withhold Non-Responsive slipsheet rule would be applied since it is ranked number 1.
-To change a Withhold and slipsheet rule ranking, simply click on the number and select a new ranking from the dropdown list.
+To change a Withhold and slipsheet rule ranking, click the number and select a new ranking from the dropdown list.

 Finally, if you want to carry over the Produce as native or Withhold and slipsheet formatting decisions to future productions, click Copy format from a previous production.
 This will apply all of your advanced option formatting choices to the new production set.
-To learn more see, Release for July 11, 2017: Naming, searching and copying productions.
+For more information, see Naming, searching, and copying productions.

 The ability to create custom slipsheets, produce-as-native by tag, and withhold by tag is available to all new databases created on or after July 25, 2017.